-We consider a physical system that can be represented as a 1D chain with $L$ sites.
+We consider a physical system that can be represented as a one-dimensional chain with $L$ sites.
 Then, a matrix product operator (MPO) is any operator acting on such a system as \cite{Schollwoeck_2011, Zaletel_2015}:

 where every term $A^{(\ell)}$ is a matrix of operators acting on the $\ell$-th site of the lattice except for the first and last term, which are respectively a row and column vector of operators.
-For the sake of concreteness, we will assume our MPO to have uniform virtual bond dimension $\chi$ and physical wires of dimension 2, where different cases are straightforward to generalize.
+For concreteness, we will assume that the MPO has uniform virtual bond dimension $\chi$ and physical wires of dimension 2.
+Other scenarios follow by a straightforward generalization.

 Figure~\ref{fig:MPO_general} represents the tensor diagram of Eq.~\eqref{eq_mpo_def}.
-In Fig.~\ref{fig:MPO_closing}, we defined the closing tensors $\tilde{A}^{(1)}$ and $\tilde{A}^{(L)}$ as the contraction between two tensors $A^{(1)}$ and $A^{(L)}$ of degree four, respectively with a row and column vector $R$ and $C$.
-Such a manipulation of the closing tensors conveniently allows us to work with an MPO with uniform dimensions, while the role of the vectors $R$ and $C$ will be further investigated in sections \ref{sec_QET} and \ref{sec_applications}.
+In Fig.~\ref{fig:MPO_boundary}, we defined the boundary tensors $\tilde{A}^{(1)}$ and $\tilde{A}^{(L)}$ as the contraction between two tensors $A^{(1)}$ and $A^{(L)}$ of degree four, respectively with a row and column vector $R$ and $C$.
+Such a manipulation of the boundary tensors conveniently allows us to work with an MPO with uniform dimensions, while the role of the vectors $R$ and $C$ will be further investigated in sections \ref{sec_QET} and \ref{sec_applications}.

 Such a decomposition can always be found through iterated singular values decompositions, exactly like matrix product states (MPS) \cite{Schollwoeck_2011}.
 However, this method quickly becomes computationally too expensive for increasing $L$, so it is considered impracticable for most applications.
-Alternatively, it's possible to build the MPO by representing the Hamiltonian through finite state automata \cite{Fr_wis_2010, Crosswhite_2008}.
-This method is particularly suitable for translation-invariant systems and in section \ref{sec_applications} we will show a few examples.
+Instead, it is possible to build the MPO by representing the Hamiltonian through finite state automata \cite{Fr_wis_2010, Crosswhite_2008}.
+This method is particularly suitable for translation-invariant systems.
+We will show a few examples in section \ref{sec_applications}.
 From now on, we will assume that the MPO decomposition of the target Hamiltonian is known.